 In this article, you’ll learn what inventory management is, why it’s important for your business, the different types, and some solutions that can make managing your inventory easier.

 - Why inventory management is important

 - How to make inventory management easy with the right platform

 What is inventory management?

 Inventory management refers to the processes a business uses to acquire, store, track, and ship items it sells.
-The process involves managing a physical space (typically a warehouse) in which inventory is stored.
-Inventory management also covers the people and processes moving items through said space.
+It involves managing a physical space (typically a warehouse) where inventory is stored, as well as the people and processes moving items through that space.

 Inventory management is related to — but different from — supply chain management.
 A supply chain is the network of suppliers a retailer uses to acquire products it sells.
-Inventory refers to the products and their storage once they have been acquired.
+Inventory refers to the products and their storage once they’ve been acquired.